MayaBishop/SongList/README.md

-This is a song list class which I made for a university project to represent a song list which allows songs to be added, played and erased.
+This is a song list class which I made for a project to represent a song list which allows songs to be added, played and erased.
-I also had to make a series of test cases for the project for class which can be found under the tests folder.
+I also made a series of test cases for the project which can be found under the tests folder.
 + The *.in files are the input for the test and the *.out files are what the output should be to compare against.

 In order to run the program once you have pulled the git repo do the following.